 Think about what works well and what doesn’t about your current setup.
 Are there things about your current organization that make baking more difficult?
 Do you have to take 17 things out of a cabinet just to get to the chocolate chips?
 Are your baking supplies scattered throughout different cabinets?

 Make any notes that you think will help, whether that’s a list of things you need or a list of improvements you want to make for where things will go.
 Keep your priorities in mind.
 You’re going to revisit this plan later, but it’s a good starting point for assessing what you have and making sure you have what you need.

 One of the major hurdles is figuring out where everything is going to go.
 I keep that simple with a stack of sticky notes and a pen.
 Write down everything you need to store on a note: mixing bowls, measuring spoons, ingredients, pans, etc. Then stick them on the cabinets and drawers where you think things will work.
 Then rearrange those notes until you get a plan you like.
-Of course, you can also do this other ways like making a sketch or some other way that helps you visualize how to store it all.
+Of course, you can also do this other ways.
+Try making a sketch or using some other way that helps you visualize how to store it all.